thomasmeadows/angular-ui-chat/README.md

       //if set to twa, the cha t will filter for twemoji awesome
       emoji: 'twa',
       curseFilter: true,
-      //start this will filter items in the input box
+      //start this will parse items in the input box on key up
       mentionParse: true,
       emojiParse: true,
       pmParse: true,